Sleeper Culture

 Where They Settle

-Most Opened populations gravitate toward Sector 7G and the lower Dregs, where the architecture most closely approximates what they know.
+Most Opened populations gravitate toward the Deep Dregs and the lower Dregs, where the architecture most closely approximates what they know.
 Low ceilings.
 Enclosed corridors.
 The constant subsonic thrum of the Undervolt — which the Opened find comforting in a way that unsettles everyone else.
 The vibration frequency is close enough to bunker-ambient that it registers as home.

 Integration with existing Dregs communities has been uneven.
 The Opened’s trust compression makes them appear clannish.
 Their meal rituals are interpreted as exclusionary.
 The Counting — spoken aloud every morning in corridors shared with non-emerged residents — can sound like an accusation: we survived.
 We are still surviving.
 Are you?